MannLabs/alphakraken/README.md

 6. Restart all containers with the `--build` flag (cf. [above](#on-the-kraken-pc)).

-7. (optional) Without any further intervention, the kraken would now process all files on the new instrument.
-If this is not desired, you may temporarily set the `max_file_age_in_hours` Airflow variable (see below) to process only recent files.
-Older ones will then be added to the DB with status 'ignored'.
-Don't forget to set it back to the original value as this is a global setting.

-8. Open the airflow UI and unpause the new `*.<INSTRUMENT_ID>` DAGs.
+7. Open the airflow UI and unpause the new `*.<INSTRUMENT_ID>` DAGs.
 It might be wise to do this one after another, (`instrument_watcher` -> `acquisition_handler` -> `acquisition_processor`.) and to check the logs for errors before starting the next one.